William Wiswesser

 William Joseph Wiswesser (December 3, 1914 – December 17, 1989) was an American chemist best known as the creator of the Wiswesser line notation (WLN), which was an innovative way to represent chemical structures in a linear string of characters suitable for computer manipulation.
-He is also known for the Wiswesser rule, a mathematical formula which predicts the order of atomic orbitals in many-electron atoms.
+He is also known for the Wiswesser rule, a mathematical formula that predicts the order of atomic orbitals in many-electron atoms.

-Education and career
+Early life and education

 Wiswesser was born in Reading, Pennsylvania, to Louis and Hattie (Flatt) Wiswesser in 1914.
-He attended Reading High School, and graduated from Lehigh University with a B.S. degree in chemistry in 1936.
+He attended Reading High School in Reading, and graduated from Lehigh University in Bethlehem, Pennsylvania, with a B.S. degree in chemistry in 1936.

+Career

 Following graduation, he worked at Hercules, the Trojan Powder Company, and the Picatinny Arsenal.
-Wiswesser then served as an instructor of chemistry in the Cooper Union's School of Engineering during the 1940s.
-It was during this time that he published his 1945 paper describing a formula that correctly orders the subshells of atomic orbitals in the manner of the Aufbau principle, known as the Wiswesser rule.
-Following his time at Cooper Union, Wiswesser worked for Willson Products (where he was Director of Industrial Hygiene), followed by civilian employment by the U.S. Army at Fort Detrick and finally at the Agricultural Research Service of the USDA.
+Wiswesser then was an instructor of chemistry in the Cooper Union's School of Engineering during the 1940s.
+In 1945, he published his paper describing a formula that correctly orders the subshells of atomic orbitals in the manner of the Aufbau principle, known as the Wiswesser rule.
+Following his time at Cooper Union, Wiswesser worked for Willson Products, where he was Director of Industrial Hygiene, followed by civilian employment by the U.S. Army at Fort Detrick and finally at the Agricultural Research Service of the USDA.

 In 1949, Wiswesser first presented what is now known as the Wiswesser line notation, which was particularly well suited to molecular structure representation within the computing platforms and modalities available.
 This work, which was further developed and expanded on by him for many years, had a lasting impact on the field of chemical informatics.

 Wiswesser was also interested in the history of chemistry and near the end of his life he made a special study of Josef Loschmidt's work, alone at first and then together with preeminent chemist Alfred Bader.